AvivNavon/nash-mtl/README.md

 ## Run experiment

+To run experiments:

 ```bash
 cd experiment/<expirimnet name>
 python trainer.py --method=nashmtl
 ```
+Follow instruction on the experiment README file for more information regarding, e.g., datasets.

 Here `<experiment name>` is one of `[toy, quantum_chemistry, nyuv2]`.
 You can also replace `nashmtl` with on of the following MTL methods.